benpollarduk/ktvn/README.md

 Ktvn provides a structure, DSL and flow control for creating visual novels, but it does not provide a framework for creating UIs and managing assets.
 Many frameworks for this exist.
 To integrate with a story a **GameConfiguration** is required.
 The easiest way of achieving this is by using **DynamicGameConfiguration** with a **GameEngine**.
-Please see **AnsiConsoleGameEngine** in app-ktvn-example-console for a simple example that demonstrates how to create a game engine that integrates with an ANSI compatible console.
+Please see **AnsiConsoleGameEngine** in app-ktvn-prototyper-console for a simple example that demonstrates how to create a game engine that integrates with an ANSI compatible console.

 The UI and the GameEngine will be unique for each project.
-In app-ktvn-example-console the UI is provided by the terminal and **AnsiConsoleGameEngine** interacts directly with this.
+In app-ktvn-prototyper-console the UI is provided by the terminal and **AnsiConsoleGameEngine** interacts directly with this.

 ![ktvn-sequencing-overview-components.png](docs%2Fktvn-sequencing-overview-components.png)